Managing effects of the Menopause at Work

 The menopause is a health and wellbeing concern for staff and needs to be handled sensitively.

 It is important for employers to be aware that the menopause and its symptoms can affect staff at any time.
-Being aware of this can help staff continue to do their job confidently and effectively.

 The menopause can also have an impact on those supporting someone going through the menopause, for example a relative, partner, colleague, or carer.

 Although the menopause will only be experienced by women and other people who have a menstrual cycle, men should also be included in conversations and training.
-This is because they might be supporting others going through it.

 Supporting and creating a positive and open environment between an employer and someone affected by the menopause can help prevent the person from: